 Several components of a Mediterranean diet lend clues to healthy eating in terms of reducing menopausal symptoms.
 Garlic, peppers, olive oil, fish, salad greens and whole grain pasta of this diet hints at ways to lower the incidence of vasomotor symptoms.
 Incorporating these ideas into your diet brings relief.
 While an overall healthy lifestyle adds to the benefits, a dietary change is a great place to begin.
 Considering the components of a Mediterranean diet, the following modifications offer your ways to decrease hot flashes and night sweats.
 The alterations prove to be easy to manage.
 Even better, you might find your overall health and quality of life improves with a Mediterranean diet.

 — Choices containing high fiber such as legumes, fruits, vegetables, whole grains, nuts, and seeds.
-Strawberries, mango, melon, and pineapple, especially, have a great impact on menopausal symptoms.
+Strawberries and melon have a great impact on menopausal symptoms.

 — Foods that contain healthy fats like nuts, olive oil, fish, and avocados.